Natasha Oon: Professional career

 Oon turned professional in 2022 and joined the 2023 Epson Tour.
-In her rookie season, she was runner-up at the IOA Championship, Casino Del Sol Golf Classic, Island Resort Championship and Twin Bridges Championship.
+In her rookie season, she was runner-up at the IOA Championship, Casino Del Sol Golf Classic, Island Resort Championship and Twin Bridges Championship before capturing her first title at the Murphy USA El Dorado Shootout.
+She finished second in the season rankings behind Gabriela Ruffels to become Epson Tour Rookie of the Year and graduate to the LPGA Tour.

-A year ahead of the 2024 Summer Olympics, Oon sat 57th in the qualification rankings, on course to represent Malaysia alongside Kelly Tan.
+Oon missed the 2024 and 2025 seasons due to a sesamoid foot injury, and started competing on the LPGA Tour in 2026.